DirkieDurky/dirc/README.md

 RAM is divided as follows:\
 The first 16 words are reserved for global variables\
-The first byte of this area holds the current screen pointer; the next position to write to when we're printing. (the cursor if you will).
+The first byte (byte 0) of this area holds the current screen pointer; the next position to write to when we're printing. (the cursor if you will).
+Byte 1 holds the pointer to the head of the free list.
+The free list is stored in all free blocks on the heap, so it will simply point to the first free block.

 The last 2MiB is for the stack.
 It starts at the end and grows downward.